Pope Pius IX

-At the time of his election, he was seen as a champion of liberalism and reform, but the Revolutions of 1848 decisively reversed his policies.
-Upon the assassination of his Prime Minister Rossi, Pius escaped Rome and excommunicated all participants in the short-lived Roman Republic.
-After its suppression by the French army and his return in 1850, his policies and doctrinal pronouncements became increasingly conservative, seeking to stem the revolutionary tide.
+At the time of his election, he was a liberal reformer, and during his early papacy, he enacted progressive reforms, but his approach changed after the Revolutions of 1848.
+When his prime minister, Pellegrino Rossi, was assassinated and Pius himself was made prisoner in his own palace, he fled Rome and excommunicated all participants in the short-lived Roman Republic.
+After its suppression by the French army and his return in 1850, his policies and doctrinal pronouncements became increasingly conservative.
+He was responsible for the kidnapping of Edgardo Mortara, a six-year-old taken by force from his Jewish family who went on to become a Catholic priest in his own right and unsuccessfully attempted to convert his Jewish parents.

 In his 1849 encyclical Ubi primum, he emphasized Mary's role in salvation.
 In 1854, he promulgated the dogma of the Immaculate Conception, articulating a long-held Catholic belief that Mary, the Mother of God, was conceived without original sin.
-His 1864 Syllabus of Errors was a strong condemnation against liberalism, modernism, moral relativism, secularization, separation of church and state, and other Enlightenment ideas.
-Pius definitively reaffirmed Catholic teaching in favor of the establishment of the Catholic faith as the state religion where possible.
-His appeal for financial support resulted in the successful revival of donations known as Peter's Pence.
-He centralized power in the church in the Holy See and Roman Curia, while also clearly defining the Pope's doctrinal authority.
-His chief legacy is the dogma of papal infallibility.
+His 1864 Syllabus of Errors was a strong condemnation of liberalism, modernism, moral relativism, secularization, separation of church and state, and other Enlightenment ideas.

+His appeal for financial support revived global donations known as Peter's Pence.
+He strengthened the central power of the Holy See and Roman Curia over the worldwide Catholic Church, while also formalizing the pope's ultimate doctrinal authority (the dogma of papal infallibility defined in 1870).
 Pope John Paul II beatified him in 2000.

 Early life and ministry

-Giovanni Maria Mastai Ferretti was born on 13 May 1792 in Senigallia.
-He was the ninth child born into the noble family of Girolamo dai Conti Ferretti (1750–1833) and Caterina Antonia Maddalena Solazzei di Fano (1764–1842).
+Giovanni Maria Mastai-Ferretti was born on 13 May 1792 in Senigallia.
+He was the ninth child born into the noble family of Girolamo dei Conti Mastai-Ferretti (1750–1833), grandnephew of Pietro Girolamo Guglielmi, and wife Caterina Antonia Maddalena Solazzei di Fano (1764–1842).
 He was baptized on the day of his birth with the names Giovanni Maria Battista Pietro Pellegrino Isidoro.
-He was educated at the Piarist College in Volterra, and in Rome.
-As a young man in the Guardia Nobile the young Count Mastai was engaged to be married to an Irishwoman, Miss Foster (the daughter of the Bishop of Kilmore), and arrangements were made for the wedding to take place in the Church of San Luigi Dei Francesi.
-Mastai's parents opposed the marriage, and he did not appear at the church on the appointed day.
+He was educated at the Piarist College in Volterra and in Rome.
+An unreliable account published many years later suggests that the young Count Mastai was engaged to the daughter of the Protestant Church of Ireland Bishop of Kilmore, William Foster.
+If there was ever any such engagement, it did not proceed.

-In 1814, as a theology student in his hometown of Sinigaglia, he met Pope Pius VII, who had returned from French captivity.
+In 1814, as a theology student in his hometown of Senigallia, he met Pope Pius VII, who had returned from French captivity.
 In 1815, he entered the Papal Noble Guard but was soon dismissed after an epileptic seizure.
 He threw himself on the mercy of Pius VII, who elevated him and supported his continued theological studies.

-The pope originally insisted that another priest should assist Mastai during Holy Mass, a stipulation rescinded after the seizure attacks became less frequent.
-Mastai was ordained a priest on 10 April 1819.
+Mastai-Ferretti was ordained a priest on 10 April 1819.
+The Pope had originally insisted that another priest should assist Mastai-Ferretti during Holy Mass, but rescinded the stipulation after the seizures became less frequent.
 He initially worked as the rector of the Tata Giovanni Institute in Rome.